 The end of the festival is the crab derby, where watermen literally race their crabs on a track.
 Before you leave the heart of the Chesapeake, take a ferry ride to Smith Island and pick up an authentic Smith Island cake to bring home with you (or devour in the car).

-National Folk Festival — Salisbury, MD
+Maryland Folk Festival — Salisbury, MD

-Held in the center of Salisbury along the streets of the Wicomico River, the National Folk Festival encompasses all the things folk should be—a celebration of heritage.
+Held in the center of Salisbury along the streets of the Wicomico River, the Maryland Folk Festival encompasses all the things folk should be—a celebration of heritage.
 This includes artisans and musicians of many ethnicities and backgrounds sharing their culture.

 Some of the crafters and demonstrations will be traditional blacksmiths, quilters, and weavers from native Maryland tribes.
 The event is a family-oriented exposure to many different cultures through their art and their food.